 Students who wish to change program must reapply through the Office of Admissions by the official deadline.
 Students wishing to change from one track to another within their program should contact the Admissions Adviser.

 Students who previously attended and wish to be readmitted need to complete a readmission application.
 The deadlines are: Fall - July 1st; Spring - December 1st; Summer - April 15th.
 A student with a GPA below 3.0 must apply for special permission for readmission on probation in Room 1000 West.

 10. Whom should I contact if I have more questions or would like to speak with an admissions advisor?

 Contact an Admissions Adviser for the School of Education by email or by phone: 212-772-4668

 11. I have a negative service indicator (STOP) on my record and cannot register for courses or order transcripts.
 What do I do?

 Click on the link on your CUNYfirst account to see how you resolve the stop on your record.

-If you have an SED stop, you should come to the Office of Educational Services in Room 1000W to resolve the issue.
+If you have an SED stop, you should email the Office of Educational Services to resolve the issue.
 You may need to show proof of certification or complete your course(s) so that you have one or fewer INC grades.